 • Israel’s offer of $3,500 in cash and a one-way ticket home

 • A one-way ticket to an unnamed third country in Africa

-• Incarceration at Saharonim detention centre
+• Incarceration at Saharonim detention center

 Only 190 asylum seekers have been granted refugee status in Israel since it signed the 1951 Convention in 1954.

 The Israeli government does not force these illegal immigrants to return home, but they refuse to give them citizen rights to health benefits, voting, or education.
-They are allowed to work, as the government believe this is a sensible way of ensuring that crime rates do not spike.
+They are allowed to work, as the government believes this is a sensible way of ensuring that crime rates do not spike.

 Since building a barrier between the Egypt and Israel border, the number of people seeking to enter Israel illegally has significantly decreased.
 The numbers are very telling with statistics citing that 9,570 citizens of various African countries entered Israel illegally in the first half of 2012, however, only 34 illegal immigrants entered in the first half of 2013 after construction of the main section of the barrier was completed